GregoryGarber/Verity/README.md

 # Verity
-Contact List App that helps you remember their dogs name
+Contact List App that helps you remember your boss' dogs name